skills/your-first-extension-for-github-copilot/.github/steps/3-connecting-to-github.md

 1. In VS Code, use the debugger to start the extension service.
 1. Open a web browser and navigate to [github.com](https://github.com).
 1. At the top of the page, click the **Copilot Icon**.
-1. Start a general chat.
+1. Start a general purpose chat.
 1. Type `@my-first-extension-{{login}} How can you help me?` and press enter.
 You should get a response.
    - Tip: Try opening another VS Code window.
 You can use the extension there as well!
 1. After you are done configuring your **GitHub App** and testing the connection, leave the following comment on the issue to let Mona know you are ready for the next step.